 Have a hard time finding qualified trainers near you?
 Want your trainer to see what your dog is really like?
+Your cats hide whenever strangers are near?
 Worry that your dog’s behavior with strangers is too extreme to get anywhere meeting someone new?
 There are a lot of reasons having a trainer come to you isn’t feasible.

 Now, all you need is a computer and internet connection, and you’ve got help at your fingertips.
-And at a 20% discount off our package rates, that help makes financial sense, too.
+And at a special 20% discount off our package rates during the month of April 2020, that help makes financial sense, too.
 After all, if we don’t have to pay for gas and travel time, why should you?
 (SPOILER: You shouldn’t)

 What issues can be worked virtually?